Mark Mapletoft: Rugby union career

 Mapletoft joined Gloucester in 1994 from Rugby Lions as a full-back but made the move to fly-half under coach Richard Hill after recovering from a serious knee injury.
 He made his only international appearance on 7 June 1997 at Ferrocaril Oeste, Buenos Aires in the Argentina vs England match.
 Argentina won the match 33 to 13.
 He scored 11 tries for Gloucester and scored over 450 points.
 Many of the top clubs wanted his signature and his desire to play at number 10, when Gloucester saw him reverting to full back lead to a move to Harlequins.
 He ended his playing days at London Irish.

 He was overlooked at an international level because Rob Andrew was the mainstay of the England side and the emergence of Johnny Wilkinson meant he was unable to secure a place at the highest level.
 He scored 6 tries and scored over 450 points for Irish before retiring and taking a role with the RFU Academy.
 While coaching at Saracens, he played amateur rugby for Hertford RFC.
-He has recently agreed a coaching position with his former team Harlequins.